project-zot/project-zot.github.io/docs/admin-guide/admin-getting-started.md

 ### Additional recommended steps

-We recommend that, when deploying `zot`, you also install the command line ([zli](../user-guides/zli.md)) and benchmarking ([zb](../articles/benchmarking-with-zb.md)) packages.
+We recommend that, when deploying zot, you also install the command line ([zli](../user-guides/zli.md)) and benchmarking ([zb](../articles/benchmarking-with-zb.md)) packages.

-### Launching `zot`
+### Launching zot

-The `zot` service is initiated with the `zot serve` command followed by the name of a configuration file, as in this example:
+The zot service is initiated with the `zot serve` command followed by the name of a configuration file, as in this example:

 `zot serve config.yml`

-> **Note:**
+> :bulb:
-> For convenience, you can rename the binary image file to simply `zot`.The instructions and examples in this guide use `zot` as the name of the `zot` executable file and do not include the path to the executable file.
+> For convenience, you can rename the binary image file to simply `zot`.The instructions and examples in this guide use `zot` as the name of the zot executable file and do not include the path to the executable file.

 ## Next Steps

-### Configuring `zot`
+### Configuring zot

-You configure `zot` primarily through adding and modifying settings in the `zot` configuration file.
-The configuration file is a JSON or YAML file that contains all configuration settings for `zot` functions.
+You configure zot primarily through adding and modifying settings in the zot configuration file.
+The configuration file is a JSON or YAML file that contains all configuration settings for zot functions.

-When you first build `zot` or deploy an image or container from the distribution, a basic configuration file `config.json` is created.
+When you first build zot or deploy an image or container from the distribution, a basic configuration file `config.json` is created.
 You can modify the initial file or you can create a new file.

-Follow the instructions in [Configuring `zot`](admin-configuration.md), to compose a configuration file with the settings and features you require for your `zot` registry server.
+Follow the instructions in [Configuring zot](admin-configuration.md), to compose a configuration file with the settings and features you require for your zot registry server.